agathoklisx/libved/README.md

  * until user accepts the match.
 The results and the dialog, are shown at the
  * bottom lines (the message line as the last line on screen).
  * Also at this state, pattern is just string literal and the code is using
  * strstr() to perform the searching.
+(UPDATE) The sample application can use
+ * now regular expressions.
  * It searches once in the line, and it should highlight the captured string
- * with a proper message with the matched line, line number and byte index */
+ * with a proper message with the matched line, line number and byte index.
+ */

 /* Command line mode: